 World Cup 2026: Who has qualified and when is the draw?
 Full list of teams for USA, Canada and Mexico

-2026 World Cup takes place from June 11 to July 19 across three host nations; 48 teams will compete in expanded tournament; Brazil and Argentina have qualified; England and France two European sides to qualify so far; World Cup draw takes place on December 5, with President Trump involved
+2026 World Cup takes place from June 11 to July 19 across three host nations; 48 teams will compete in expanded tournament; Brazil and Argentina have qualified; England among three European teams to qualify thus far; World Cup draw takes place on December 5, with President Trump involved

 World Cup 2026 qualifying is in full swing and several teams - including England and holders Argentina - have already booked their place at the expanded tournament.